Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 The following are written with respect to the above user/site-owner stories and directly reference how they can solve the stated goals.

-1. A Users table in within the Database to store each users login information.
+1. A Users table within the Database to store each users login information & a relevant table for each C.R.U.D. section the user can interact with.

     - Allows the user to sign up, login and have their created data stored, ready for when they login.

-    - Should be accessible from any device.
+    - Will be accessible from any device.

 2. Create a positive user experience by including visual, colour-coded "Alerts" (Python "Flash Messages") that: